What is Power Bi Icon Set?

 To apply “Icon Set” to select the “Table” visual, it will show the fields used from the table to create this visual.

-- In this, we need to define our rule, so for that make sure “Format by” drop-down list should be selected with “Rules”.
+- In this, we need to define our rule, so for that, make sure the “Format by” drop-down list should be selected with “Rules.”

-- Now we need to choose the position of the “icon” in the table, from this drop-down we can choose the position of the icon as “Right of Data”, “Left of Data” and if you want to see only “icons” you can choose “Icon Only” option.
+- Now we need to choose the position of the “icon” in the table.
+From this drop-down, we can choose the position of the icon as “Right of Data,” “Left of Data,” and if you want to see only “icons,” you can choose the “Icon Only” option.

-- Next, we need to choose “Icon Alignment” positon as Top, Middle, Bottom.
+- Next, we need to choose the “Icon Alignment” positon as Top, Middle, Bottom.

-- As you can see above we have several “Icons” available, you can choose any of them based on the data.
-Since we are having only 3 sets of rules I have chosen below icon.
+- As you can see above, we have several “Icons” available.
+You can choose any of them based on the data.
+Since we are having only 3 sets of rules, I have chosen the below icon.